peterhall001/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Senior Clinical Lecturer"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Stanford University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "I am an academic Oncologist interested in methods for the measurement of outcomes in cancer."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
-  "Computational Linguistics",
-  "Information Retrieval"
+  "Health Economics",
+  "Cancer Informatics",
+  "Decision Science"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Researchers", "Visitors"]
+user_groups = []

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD in Health Economics" institution = "University of Leeds" year = 2012

 [[education.courses]]
+  course = "MRCP"
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  institution = "Royal College of Physicians of Edinburgh" year = 2006

 [[education.courses]]
+  course = "MB ChB"
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  institution = "University of Edinburgh" year = 2003

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons